-Building an email list for your website is one of the most important things that every business must do in order to make money.
+Building an email list for your website is one of the essential things that every business must do to sustain communication with their audiences.

-Mailchimp is a great email marketing service to collect leads and keep talking with your audience, so if you don’t have an account yet, go ahead and create one now.
+Mailchimp is an excellent email marketing service for collecting leads and communicating with visitors.
+So, if you don’t have an account, go ahead and create one now.

-In this article, you will learn how to integrate Elementor with Mailchimp to collect email addresses quickly.
+This article will learn how to integrate Elementor with Mailchimp to collect email addresses quickly.

-As a result, all the subscribers will be joining your mailing list and will start getting your messages on a weekly basis (or however you set it up).
+Then, all subscribers will join your mailing list and get your messages weekly (or however you set it up).

-To connect between Elementor and Mailchimp, we will need to generate an API key through the Mailchimp account and enter it into the Elementor settings screen.
+To connect between Elementor and Mailchimp, we will first generate a Mailchimp API key and enter it into Elementor.

-Log in to your Mailchimp account, click on the user icon on the bottom left corner and navigate into Account.
+Log in to your Mailchimp account, click on the user icon on the bottom left corner, and navigate to Account.

 Then, click on the Extras tab at the top and enter into the API keys option.

-Inside the API keys, click on the Create A Key button and wait for Mailchimp to create the key for you.
+Inside the API screen, click on the Create A Key button and wait for Mailchimp to create the key for you.

-After Mailchimp created the API key, feel free to change its name and label it as Elementor.
+Once Mailchimp created the key, change its name and call it Elementor.

-Copy the API key and move on to the Elementor settings screen of your WordPress website.
+Copy the key and move on to the Elementor settings screen of your WordPress website.

-From your WordPress website, navigate to Elementor -> Settings and into the Integration tab.
+From your WordPress website, navigate to Elementor -> Settings and the Integration tab.

 Scroll down to the Mailchimp section and paste the code you copied in the last step.

-After pasting the code, click on the Validate API Key button and verify both apps can connect and communicate with each other.
+Once pasting the code, click the validate button to verify that both apps connect and communicate.

 Then, scroll to the bottom of the page and click on the Save Changes button.

-After we integrated both apps together, we now can edit the Elementor form to capture leads and enter them to Mailchimp.
+Once integrating both apps, we can edit the Elementor form to capture leads and transfer them into Mailchimp.

 Open the Elementor edit screen and drag the form widget to your desired section.

-By default, the form will contain three fields: name, email, and message.
+The form will default contain three fields: name, email, and message.

 Because it’s a lead capture form to collect emails, we will delete the message field and keep the other two.

-Potentially, you can also delete the name field but I recommend you leave it as is and collect the subscribers’ name as well.
+You can delete the name field, but I recommend you leave it as is and collect the subscribers’ names.

-Then, expand the Actions After Submit tab, delete the email option, and chose the Mailchimp option instead.
+Then, expand the Actions After Submit tab, delete the email option, and choose the Mailchimp option instead.

-After you did so, a new Mailchimp tab will be added below the Action After Submit tab, click on it to expand it.
+Once you do it, a new Mailchimp tab will be added below the action.
+Click on it to expand it.

 Segment and tags

-That way you will be able to market to the different groups, different promotions, and offers.
+That way, you will market to the different groups, promotions, and offers.

-Because the communication between us and the subscribers will happen using emails, the email field is the only required field and must be matched to the form email field.
+Because the communication between the subscribers and us will happen using emails, the email field is required, and it must match the form email field.

-If you kept the default name field of the form, feel free to assign it to the First Name option for message personalization, but again, it is not a must.
+If you kept the default name field of the form, assign it to the first name option for message personalization.

-When done, click Update or Save at the bottom left corner and move forward to the next step to test the form.
+When done, click Update at the bottom left corner and move forward to the next step to test the form.

-Visit your website from a logged out browser (or incognito window) and fill the lead capture form with your name and email, and click submit.
+Visit your website, fill out the lead capture form with your name and email, and click submit.

-Great, your new subscriber was added to your Mailchimp list and now he or she will start getting periodically emails and promotions from your business.
+Great, your new subscriber is now on your Mailchimp list and will start getting emails and promotions from your business.